CVS Health wants to gain a clearer understanding of its pharmacy sales and the performance of various products.

 The dataset you are querying against may have different input & output - this is just an example!

-First, we calculate the sum of total sales using the aggregate function and segregate the results by the manufacturer in the clause.
+aggregate function to calculate the sum of total sales and group the results by the manufacturer using the GROUP BY

 manufacturer | sales |